adrienpayong/causalml/README.md

 ## Algorithms supported by CausalML

+The package currently supports many algorithms, but we will mention some of them:

 **Tree-based algorithms**:

 - [Uplift trees and random forests](https://stochasticsolutions.com/pdf/sig-based-up-trees.pdf) on KL divergence, Euclidean distance, and Chi-Square.